cyclus/cyclus.github.com/source/user/tutorial/add_fab.rst

 Adding a Stream Mixing Fuel Fabrication Facility
 ==================================================

-The cycamore FuelFab archetype uses the equivalence type method to mix streams of fissile material with so-called "filler" material in an attempt to match neutronics of the requested material.
+The cycamore FuelFab archetype uses the _equivalence method_ to mix streams of fissile material with so-called "filler" material in an attempt to match neutronics of the requested material.
 More details about the archetype and the state